 During the lease term in Crystal City

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Crystal City, the renter must allow us to access the rental property.
-Some justifiable reasons to enter rental home are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental in Crystal City, the renter must allow us to come into the rental home.
+Some good reasons to go into rental are to:

 - Provide agreed services, or